DUNE-DAQ/trigger/docs/trigger-alg-howto.md

 ## Configuration

-Your algorithm has to take a configuration parameters at run time (e.g., a minimum number of hits or ADC to form a trigger activity, or a verbosity level).
-This means you have to write an xml configuration schema for your algorithm in `appmodel` repository.
-Here is an example for `ADCSimpleWindow` algorithm, defined in [`appmodel/schema/appmodel/trigger.schema.xml`](https://github.com/DUNE-DAQ/appmodel/blob/develop/schema/appmodel/trigger.schema.xm).
+Your algorithm has to take configuration parameters at run time (e.g., a minimum number of hits or ADC to form a trigger activity, or a verbosity level).
+This means you have to write an xml configuration schema for your algorithm in the `appmodel` repository.
+Here is an example for `ADCSimpleWindow` algorithm, defined in [`appmodel/schema/appmodel/trigger.schema.xml`](https://github.com/DUNE-DAQ/appmodel/blob/develop/schema/appmodel/trigger.schema.xml).

 ```xml
  <class name="TAMakerADCSimpleWindowAlgorithm">